balakuntlaJayanth/Stats/_posts/2020-02-16-images_in_python_2.markdown.md

 ## Image Processing using Python - II

-In todays blog we will discuss some basic image manipulation techniques such as
+In today's blog we will discuss some basic image manipulation techniques such as

 - Loading and Saving Images
 - Scalling Images